3931 Peachtree Street

 since Peachtree Road was just a wagon trail.

-The homestead first became know for hospitality to travelers heading to Marthasville, renamed Atlanta.
+The homestead first became known for hospitality to travelers heading to Marthasville, renamed Atlanta.
 Later generations fed Civil War refugees and Great Depression poor.

 In what was once Creek Indian land,